Leadership, Interpersonal & Intercultural Communication Workshops

 The Flag City Line Dance Festival

 It is a new weekend-long line dance festival located in Findlay, Ohio.
 We are bringing in talented line dance instructors from all over the United States and Canada to teach beginner to advanced line dance courses.
 Some of our instructors include John Robinson, Dustin Betts, Debi Pancoast, Kerry Maus, Rachel Trim, and Jesse Eschbach.
 Click the View Event button for more information.
+Want to buy tickets?
+Please click here to be redirected to our online marketplace.

 The First Annual Findlay Fall Formal Community Dance